feng-jj/SAC-Project1/README.md

 of social robotics to create innovative and user-friendly software solutions for non-profit organizations in need.

 ### Reena Zhang
+Reena is a junior at Vanderbilt University studying Psychology and Computer Science.
+She is excited to bring her background in computational cognitive science and psychology research to build user-friendly technology for SAC.

 ### Daniel Kim
 Daniel is a rising junior at Vanderbilt University majoring in Economics.
 With experience working at a software startup in the Silicon Valley, Daniel is passionate about leveraging his skills in java, html/css, advanced data visualization with excel, and strategic social media marketing to drive positive and sustainable results for amazing nonprofits.